Claude API Reference

 Text Completions always have a stop_reason of either:

-• "stop_sequence": The model either ended its turn naturally, or one of your custom stop sequences was generated.
+"stop_sequence": The model either ended its turn naturally, or one of your custom stop sequences was generated."max_tokens": Either the model generated your specifiedmax_tokensof content, or it reached its absolute maximum.

 Messages have a stop_reason of one of the following values:

-• "stop_sequence": One of your specified custom stop sequences was generated.
+"end_turn": The conversational turn ended naturally."stop_sequence": One of your specified custom stop sequences was generated."max_tokens": (unchanged)

 Specifying max tokens

-• Messages: max_tokens parameter.
+max_tokensparameter.
 If passing a value higher than the model supports, returns a validation error.

 Streaming format